 Cleaning the parts

-For the metal parts you can use red spirit or similar to help remove the hard oil that covers the surfaces or even drop them in water and washing up liquid and scrub until clean.
+For the metal parts you can use methylated spirits or similar to help remove the hard oil that covers the surfaces or even drop them in water and washing up liquid and scrub until clean.
 For the plastic parts remove as much grease as possible using kitchen roll paper (or similar) and then wash thoroughly in hot soapy water.
 After 20 years in the player the grease causes more friction than it solves, so it’s a good idea to take your time and get everything as clean as possible.

-You can clean any gears by firstly removing excess grease with kitchen roll paper and then using a small brush (soaked in red spirit) to brush away the grease between the teeth of the gears.
+You can clean any gears by firstly removing excess grease with kitchen roll paper and then using a small brush (soaked in methylated spirits or similar) to brush away the grease between the teeth of the gears.

 A combination of brushing and wiping usually works well.
 Don’t forget to give the surface of the top deck a clean too while all the parts are removed and the underside and sides of the disc tray itself.
 Finally clean the front panel in hot soapy water but be careful not to use anything abrasive that might scratch the surface of the panel.
 Leave all the parts to dry and then finish by rubbing down all of the surfaces with a lint-free cloth to remove any last residue of the original grease.

 The reassembly process is, generally speaking, the tear-down process in full reverse.
 Here I won’t go through step by step (as this is already covered).